JetBrains/resharper-devguide/HowTo/NavigateCode/GetTreeNodeUnderCaret.md

 ---
+title: Get a Tree Node Under Caret
 ---

-# Get a Tree Node Under Caret

 **What you should know beforehand:**
 * [Component model](/HowTo/ObtainComponentsInRuntime.md)